 The ambiance in Trepkowski's workshop was that of a doctor's office.
 Inside, there was only a small table with jars, plates, paint brushes and tweezers, a bigger table and easels.
-No reproductions, books, sketches or any signs of artistic disarray, which we usually associate with a painter's workspace.
+No reproductions, books, sketches or any signs of the artistic disarray which we usually associate with a painter's workspace.

 During the war, Trepkowski put his activity as a designer on hold.
 At the time, he worked in a charcoal storehouse.
 However, in 1945 he designed a political series for the Polish Army's Main Political-Education Board's department of propaganda.
-He also created posters for the Ministery of Railway (Trepkowski's father held an executive post there) and pharmaceutical and chemical companies.
-In the years 1946-47, he was a correspondent for the Głos Ludu (editor's translation: People's Voice) magazine during the Nuremberg trials.
+He also created posters for the Ministry of Rail (Trepkowski's father held an executive post there) and pharmaceutical and chemical companies.
+Between 1946 and 1947, he was a correspondent for the Głos Ludu (editor's translation: People's Voice) magazine during the Nuremberg trials.
 In 1951, for a short period of time, he was the artistic director of Świat magazine.